xwmario/Warez/README.md

 - [BlackBird](https://www.getblackbird.net/) - Blocks telemetry, Ads etc.
 - [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) - Uses some known methods that attempt to disable tracking in Windows 10.
 - [O&O ShutUp10](https://www.oo-software.com/en/shutup10) - O&O ShutUp10 means you have full control over which comfort functions under Windows 10 you wish to use, and you decide when the passing on of your data goes too far.
+- [Tallow - Transparent Tor for Windows](https://github.com/basil00/TorWall) - Tallow is a small program that redirects all outbound traffic from a Windows machine via the Tor anonymity network.
 - [W10Privacy](https://www.winprivacy.de/english-home/) - Yet another little utility similar to O&O ShutUp.
 - [Win10-Initial-Setup-Script](https://github.com/Disassembler0/Win10-Initial-Setup-Script) - A customizable script to setup script via PowerShell/CMD.
 - [Winaero](https://winaero.com/download.php) - Free, small and useful software for Windows.